johnvenkiah/CI_PP5_John_Venkiah/docs/testing/TESTING.md

 ### Overview

 I have tested the features against their user stories that cover them.
+Though I am not including images on all screen sizes in this document, responsive design has been implemented and documetation of this with images is already in the [Existing Features](https://github.com/johnvenkiah/CI_PP5_John_Venkiah#existing-features) chapter of my README.md file.
+I found it repetetive and unnecessary to imclude this several times.

-Testing of user story 1:
+### Testing of user story 1:

 *As a user, the intention of the specific page is made clear to me, so that I know the purpose of that page*